bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 ## V2 and V3 Operations

-Examples in this section illustrate the difference working with simple and complex products using V2 and V3 versions of the Catalog API.
+In this section, we will look at using V2 and V3 Catalog APIs to work with simple and complex products.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

 > ### Note
-> * **Simple product** is a product that does not have variants, modifiers, or options.
+> * **Simple product** is a product that does not have variants, options, or modifiers.
 > * **Complex product** is a product that has variants, options, or modifiers.

 </div>